 Reporting and sharing outcomes

-Grant recipients may also be asked to share with other AMICAL members some form of the practical skills acquired in their training, for example at a dedicated session at the AMICAL Conference or other AMICAL events.
+Grant recipients may also be asked to share in some way with other AMICAL members the practical skills acquired in their training, for example at the AMICAL Conference or another AMICAL events.